 Too overly formal.
 Not at ease.
 Uncomfortable around those high ranked.
 Could this woman was possibly be being genuine with him?
 Or, was it an act to put him at ease, to make him think less of her?
 To make him underestimate her?

-Damn you, Blushweaver, he thought.
+Colors take you, Blushweaver! he thought.
 I really don’t want part of this.

 He almost stood and withdrew.
 But, then, that wouldn’t be very pleasant of him--and contrary to some of the things he said, Lightsong did like being pleasant.
 Best to be kind, he thought, smiling idly to himself.
 That way, if she ever does manage to take over the kingdom, perhaps she’ll behead me last.

-“Nature of my visitation?”
+“You ask after the nature of my visitation?”
 Lightsong said.
 “I believe it has no nature, your majesty, other than to be natural--at which, I believe, I have already failed by staring at you for far too long and thinking to myself about your place in this mess.”

 The queen frowned again.